R2D2VaderBeef/FanControl.Acer-PO3-640/OTHERSYSTEMS.md

     new FanControlSensor("acer-po3-640-back-control", "Back Case Fan", 0xF6, 800, 3400)
 };
 ```
-After changing any logic in the FanControlSensor.cs file relating to the size of the data on the EC or transforming the values at all, build the plugin and copy the FanControl.Acer-PO3-640.dll file
+After changing any logic in the FanControlSensor.cs file relating to the size of the data on the EC or transforming the values at all, build the plugin and copy the FanControl.Acer-PO3-640.dll file to the FanControl plugin folder.